Explore 100+ years of UPS innovation and growth using our interactive timeline.

 The rise of e-commerce and increase in home deliveries created the need for consumers to gain more control over residential shipments deliveries prompting UPS My Choice.
 This revolutionary home delivery service enables busy consumers to control and manage their incoming package deliveries online and with their mobile devices.
 Millions of consumers take advantage of this service made possible in part through ORION technology.

-ORION, On-Road Integrated Optimization and Navigation, reduces miles driven by optimizing driver routes resulting in significant operational impacts, extensive cost savings, positive environmental effects and raises the bar on efficiency and customer service U.S. deployment will be completed by 2017 and will set the stage for even more personalized service offerings.
+ORION, On-Road Integrated Optimization and Navigation, reduces miles driven by optimizing driver routes resulting in significant operational impacts, extensive cost savings, positive environmental effects and raises the bar on efficiency and customer service U.S. deployment was completed in 2016 and has set the stage for even more personalized service offerings.

 The fifth generation DIAD V, delivery information acquisition device is rolled out to speed package tracking detail between UPS and its customers.
 With more than 100,000 devices in use worldwide, the iconic handheld is the first device in the industry to switch on-the-fly between cellular carriers independent of cellular technology, making it more reliable than previous versions.